Jordan tenders to buy 120,000 metric tons of feed barley, traders say

 PHOTO

-A new announcement had been expected by traders after Jordan made no purchase in its previous tender for 120,000 tons of barley on Wednesday.
+Traders had expected an announcement after Jordan made no purchase in its previous tender for 120,000 tons of barley on Wednesday.

 Shipment in the new tender is sought in a series of possible combinations in consignments of 50,000 to 60,000 tons between March 1-15, March 16-31, April 1-15 and April 16-30.

-Jordan has also issued a separate tender to buy 120,000 tons of milling wheat closing on January 27.
+Jordan has also issued a separate tender to buy 120,000 tons of milling wheat closing on February 3.
+(Reporting by Michael Hogan in Hamburg, editing by Barbara Lewis)